ABEEólica

 • 2009

-At the end of 2009, the Second Reserve Energy Auction (LER) took place, which was the first energy commercialization auction focused exclusively on wind power.
-The Reserve Energy Auction contracts a volume of energy beyond that estimated to supply the country’s demand, to be used, according to its name, as a Physical Guarantee reserve for the electrical system.
-The 2ºLER was a success with the contracting of 1.8GW and opened the door to new auctions that took place in the following years
+At the end of 2009, the Second Reserve Energy Auction (LER) was held, which was the first energy trading auction to focus exclusively on wind power.
+The Reserve Energy Auction awards an energy volume in excess of that estimated to supply the country’s demand, to be used, according to its definition, as a Physical Guarantee reserve for the energy system.
+The 2nd LER was a success with the contracting of 1.8 GW and paved the way for new auctions that were held in the following years

 • 2010

-Contracting of 2GW of wind source
+Contracting of 2GW of wind power

 • 2011